DCGM/pero-worker/README.md

 git submodule init
 git submodule update
 ```
-Or do this manually by clonning pero-ocr from https://github.com/DCGM/pero-ocr.git
+Or do this manually by cloning pero-ocr from https://github.com/DCGM/pero-ocr.git

 Starting required services:
 ```